AH-64D-Apache-Official-Project/AH-64D/pages/flightmodel/sfmplus.md

 More additions will be made in the future, for now this is a limited feature test being used to lay the ground work for a replacement for the AFM.

-# SFM+ 2.0 (Upcoming features, not yet implemented)

 ## Damage Modeling
-SFM+ 2.0 now features damage modeling.
+SFM+ now features damage modeling.
 This is a means of enforcing proper startup procedures and enhance realism.
 No long will you be able to start a single engine and leave it at idle and take off.
 Within 30 seconds of exceeding the limits outlined below the transmission will fail and the aircraft fall out of the sky.

 **During Start**